lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 As a result, software does not need to define a start and end page for information partitions.
 See {{< regref "BANK0_INFO_PAGE_CFG0" >}} as an example.

+#### Bank Erase Protection

+Unlike read, program and page erase operations, the bank erase command is the only one that can be issued at a bank level.
+Because of this, bank erase commands are not guarded by the typical [memory protection mechanisms](#memory-protection).

+Instead, whether bank erase is allowed is controlled by {{< regref "MP_BANK_CFG_SHADOWED" >}}, where there is a separate configuration bit per bank.
+When the corresponding bit is set, that particular bank is permitted to have bank level operations.

+The specific behavior of what is erased when bank erase is issued is flash memory dependent and thus can vary by vendor and technology.
+[This section](#flash-bank-erase) describes the general behavior and how open source modeling is done.

 #### Memory Protection for Key Manager and Life Cycle

 While memory protection is largely under software control, certain behavior is hardwired to support key manager secret partitions and life cycle functions.